 An eminent philosopher poet born was in 1877.
 He had acquired country wide fame and recognition as a thinker.
 He received his education from Government College Lahore and later on went to England to pursue studies in law.
 He got his PHD in philosophy from a German University.
 Allama Iqbal taught for a few years at the Government College Lahore.
 He had studied Islam deeply and had a profound liking for the Islamic principles.
 He compared the western culture with Islam and reached at the conclusion that Islam is best way of life.
 Basically Iqbal was a poet, teacher and thinker.
 However, he had to come in the political field in order to safeguard the interests of the Muslims of the sub continent.
 He wrote poems in praise of Muslim culture this would be really helpful for re awakening of the Muslims.
 Iqbal is not only the greatest poet of our age, but also one of the greatest poets of all time.
 There are not many poets who wrote so many great poems as he did.
 He did not write poetry for poetry’s sake.
 He was in fact much more than a mere poet.
 He was a great scholar and philosopher.
 He was a political leader of great importance.
 But more than anything he was a Muslim who had great love for GOD and his PROPHET (PBUH).He wrote poetry to express the great and everlasting truth of philosophy, history and Islam.
-He wrote poetry to awaken the Muslims of the whole world from the deep sleep.
+He wrote many Books of poetry to awaken the Muslims of the whole world from the deep sleep and all of the Allama Iqbal Books are still like by the people.
 He asked the Muslims of the whole world to unite.

 His entry into politics was greatly welcomed by the Muslims where a trustworthy companion of the Quaid-i-Azam was badly needed.
 Allama Iqbal proved a great political leader and a reliable companion of the Quaid-i-Azam.
 He awakened the Muslims of the subcontinent with his stirring verses to demand a separate homeland.
 He led the Muslims at every step.
 Iqbal considered Islam a complete of life.He said, I am fully convinced that the Muslims of India will ultimately have to establish a separate homeland as they cannot live with Hindus in the united India.
 He advice the Muslims to understand their real position and shed away their mental confusion and narrow approach to life.
 He clarified the glorious image of the Muslim ummah.
 Iqbal openly negated the concept of the one nation of India and emphasized on the separate and distinct national image of the Muslims.
 He considered the establishment of Pakistan very essential and vital for the restoration of nation and religious identity of the muslins.
 His poetry reflects his love for the nation and country.
 He produced a large number of poems which indicate his immense love for his homeland.
 He said Islam guides the mankind in every aspect of worldly life and therefore must be enforced in an Islamic state as a code of life.
 He based the foundation of homeland on the religion which later on became the ideology and basis of Pakistan.